 After 4-1/2 trying hours, the diving bell made it to the surface.
-With the final eight rescued, all 33 Squalus survivors were now safe.
+With the final eight rescued, all 33 Squalus survivors reached safety.

-Millions of listeners rejoiced, turned off their radios and went to bed.
+Millions of listeners rejoiced.
+Then they turned off their radios and went to bed.

 What About the Others?

 But it wasn’t over yet.
 A last effort had to be made to find out if anyone else was alive in the wreck of the Squalus.
 It wasn’t likely, but it was possible.
-There was a chance the submariners managed to close the door to the torpedo room to hold back the flood in the engine rooms.
+The submariners just might have managed to close the door to the torpedo room to hold back the flood in the engine rooms.

 Finding out would be the most perilous operation yet.

 The next day, Lt.
 J.K.
 Morrison made the long hard dive back to the Squalus, where he tried to move the downhaul cable from the forward hatch to the after hatch.
 The pressure almost got to him and he was hoisted back up.